d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

 -Security:detec suspicius activity(like unauthorized access or repeated failed logins)

--computer-history:track how did what and when they did it
+-computer-history:track who did what and when they did it

 -FORENSICS:allows the administrator about a cyberatack or a incident providing evidence